louisjensen/cellular-automaton/README.md

 For the PredatorPrey, tickstoreproduce should always be bigger than the reproduction time because otherwise sharks will live too long.

+Known Bugs:

-Known Bugs: We did implement Resource bundle, but for some unknown reason, resourcebundle creates error in Mac and Linux.
+1. We did implement Resource bundle, but for some unknown reason, resourcebundle creates error in Mac and Linux.
 On windows, it works fine.

+2. If the gridsize is too big, then due the integer division error, grid might not be perfect.

 Extra credit:
 1. We simplified the cell class as much as we can.
 We minimized